 Pilot Project – Format

-The Pilot Plan for Brasília, in Brazil’s Federal District, was drawn up by Lúcio Costa, whose plan won the 1957 urban planning public contest to design Brazil’s soon to be new capital city.
+The Pilot Plan for Brasília, in Brazil’s Federal District, was drawn up by Lúcio Costa, whose plan won the 1957 urban planning public contest to design Brazil’s soon-to-be new capital city.
 Initially, its shape was thought to be based upon that of a cross; it is also commonly compared to an aeroplane.
-However, there are those, including the late Costa himself, that consider it more similar in shape to a butterfly, rejecting earlier comparisons.
+However, there are those, including the late Costa himself, that consider it more similar in shape to a butterfly, rejecting earlier comparisons

 National Congress – Some meanings for its distinctive shape

 The National Congress is one of Brasília’s most famous icons.
 The seat of legislative power, Congress is made up of the Federal Senate and the Chamber of Deputies.
-Well known for its two domes, one pointing downwards (Senate) and the other pointing upwards (Chamber), if one takes a close look at its 100-metre-high towers, a letter ‘H’ is easily discernible.
+Well known for its two domes, one pointing downwards (Senate) and the other pointing upwards (Chamber), if one takes a close look at its 100-metre-high towers, the letter ‘H’ is easily discernible.
 For the building’s designers, the letter is meant to be a subtle symbol for their concerns regarding a triplet of words which in the Portuguese language all start with ‘H’; Man (Homem), Honour (Honra) and Honesty (Honestidade).
 Another curiosity is that the sun rises right in the middle of the ‘H’, as does, at some times of the year, the moon.

 The City Park – Considered to be one of the world’s biggest urban parks

 The Dona Sarah Kubitschek City Park is the world’s biggest urban leisure park, with 420 hectares, making it 100 hectares bigger than New York’s Central Park.
 It was designed by the Landscape Gardener Burle Marx and founded on 11 October 1978.
-Boasting plenty of attractions, particularly of the sporting variety, such as volleyball & basketball courts, football pitches, a kart track, a skate park and a horse riding area, as well as restaurants, a fairground and a space for cultural events, entry to the park, which also features an artificial lake and a 6.5 mile walking track, is free of charge.
+Boasting plenty of attractions, particularly of the sporting variety, such as volleyball & basketball courts, football pitches, a kart track, a skate park and a horse riding area, as well as restaurants, a fairground and a space for cultural events, entry to the park, which also features an artificial lake and a 6.5-mile walking track, is free of charge.